KusStar/vite-bundle-visualizer/README.md

-  --open <open>             Should open browser after generated, except when template is "json" (default: true) --config -c <file>        Use specified vite config file --entry --input -i        Use specified entry file, default is "index.html" -h, --help                Display this message
+  --open <open>             Should open browser after generated, except when template is "json" (default: true) --config -c <file>        Use specified vite config file --entry --input -i        Use specified entry file, default is "index.html" --sourcemap               use sourcemap to calculate sizes of modules.
+By idea it will present more accurate results, defaults is false
+  -h, --help                Display this message
 ```